6 Menstrual Cups For Heavy Flow (2024)

 This post and the photos within it may contain affiliate links.
 If you purchase something through the link, I may receive a commission at no extra charge to you.

 What is the best menstrual cup for heavy flow?
-There are many options on the market, but finding the best menstrual cup for you can be a bit confusing.
+There are many options out there, but finding the best menstrual cup for you can be a bit confusing.

 If your period is heavy, I have good news: you can still wear a menstrual cup!